gauravgit0303/Project_Test/README.md

 ================

-(I could test on linux environment as I don’t have setup of Mac OS here) How to work on Linux:
+(I could test on linux environment as I don’t have setup of Mac OS here)

+How to execute program on Linux:
 1. Create a python file :
 2. $ vi randomnumber.py
 3. write the code in editor and save it
 4. run the python file and get the result on the terminal
     $ python randomnumber.py

 **********************************************************************************************************************************************************************************
 ASSIGNMENT 2: